 Let him kiss me with the kisses of the mouth, for your breasts are better than wine ~ Song of Songs 1:1

-This opening verse from the Song of Songs and sensual imagery of kisses is one the foundations in the history of Christian mysticism.
-It is often interpreted as an allegory for the marriage of Christ who was known as the bridesgroom with the bride, his Church, soul’s and heart’s faith.
+This opening verse from the Song of Songs and sensual imagery of kisses is often interpreted as an allegory for the marriage of Christ who was known as the bridesgroom with the bride, his Church, soul’s and heart’s faith.
 From the first line, “let him kiss me with the kisses of his mouth” the book is filled with intimacy and sensual imagery symbolizing encounters with the divine and a sacred union.
+And yet, it isn’t about pleasures of the flesh, but it is rather about the dissolution of self to be willing and giving to another, so that union happens.
+It is about building a bridge, and the spiritual delight that happens when we have fallen truly into trust and love – there is a selflessness that has taken place.

 Edvard Munch, Kyss IV (The Kiss IV) 1897-1902